 Sustainable Start-up Award

-If you're 18 to 30, live in Tyne and Wear, and have a sustainable business idea, then our Sustainable Start-up Award could be for you!
+If you're 18 to 30, live in the North East, and have a business idea with a positive social or environmental impact, then our £1,000 Sustainable Start-up Award could be for you!

 Who can apply?

 To apply, you must: